rkGitHub206/postgredoc/README.md

 ### Testing

-The resulting image has not been tested yet, due do limitation of the win 32bit platform used to implement this solution.
+The resulting image has not been tested yet, due do limitation of a win 32bit platform used to implement this solution.

 ### Additional explanation